-Norovirus outbreak: What you need to know and how to protect yourself
+Nearly 300 people sick with stomach virus aboard a Royal Caribbean cruise ship

 Norovirus makes you vomit, violently

-Norovirus is commonly known as stomach flu or winter vomiting disease.
+It is commonly known as stomach flu or winter vomiting disease.
 Both infections cause abdominal cramps and diarrhea, and often fever.

 High numbers point to norovirus

-When norovirus hits, it often causes huge outbreaks — for instance, 700 people sickened on the Royal Caribbean ship Explorer of the Seas in January 2014 or 142 people infected on a Royal Norwegian cruise ship.
+When the virus hits, it often causes huge outbreaks — for instance, 700 people sickened on the Royal Caribbean ship Explorer of the Seas in January 2014 or 142 people infected on a Royal Norwegian cruise ship.
 E. coli outbreaks often play out over a longer period of time and the numbers reported are usually much

-Each year, norovirus makes 70,000 people sick enough to go to the hospital.
+Each year, the outbreak makes 70,000 people sick enough to go to the hospital.
 As many as 800 people die, mostly elderly patients who become dehydrated.
 It’s the most common cause of foodborne-disease outbreaks, CDC says.

 Researchers who put together a “vomiting machine” demonstrated one reason why.
 The violent vomiting that marks norovirus sends small particles of that vomit into the air, carrying pieces of virus.